 INPATIENT MEDICINE TEAMS: Internal Medicine teams (senior residents, interns, and students) are trained and supervised by residency core faculty.
 Students carry their own patients, participate in teaching rounds with intentional instruction, and write patient progress notes using student documentation.

-Many affordable housing options are available for core students in Danville, including downtown lofts in the River District, popular with students and residents.
+A variety of housing options are available for core students in Danville, including downtown lofts in the River District, popular with students and residents.
 The Sovah Medical Residency Program publishes a guide listing property management companies and available properties in the spring of each year.
-For fourth-year students, VCOM leases a local apartment for MS4s.

 Medical Student Coordinator